oroinc/documentation/user_guide/outlook_sync.rst

 Integration and Synchronization Settings on the OroCRM Side
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can configure set of entities to be synchronized, synchronization direction synchronization intervals and priority of the conflict resolution.
+You can configure set of entities to be synchronized, synchronization direction, synchronization intervals and priority of the conflict resolution.
 Initially, default settings are applied.
 To change the default settings, uncheck "Use Default" box first.

 .. caution::

-    If "Use Default" box has been checked, the default values are applied regardless of the values entered for the field.
+    If the "Use Default" box has been checked, the default values are applied regardless of the values entered for the field.

 .. csv-table::